 From recordings made over a 24 hour period two and a half minutes were selected from each consecutive hour of the day beginning at 9:30 on Sunday morning the 30th of July 2000.

-The result is a complete day compressed into 60 minutes - A collection of everyday sounds, stories, information and conversations that can be experienced as an hour long loop in an installation setting, on CD or the internet.
+The result is a the course of a day compressed into 60 minutes – a collection of everyday sounds, stories, information and conversations that can be experienced as an hour long loop in an installation setting, on CD, or here on the web:

 The Jukskei river is a … , I should say, maybe one of the most famous and notorious rivers that go past, go through Alexandra.
 And maybe Alexandra is the only township that has a proper river that goes through it.
 But it is so polluted, and so filthy that it stops being, having the kind of aspects a river should have.
 It is not …, I do not see it personally as a recreation facility, more as a menace to society.
 Because in summer it gets so flooded that a lot of people die or a lot of houses are taken off by the full, the stream and … it just creates a lot of tragedy.
 And in winter as you can see now it is full of plastic and all sorts of rubbish.
 And the hope to clean it up is that its, the people, the shacks will be removed and a proper banking would be created and the river will become again a resource, a source for entertainment and for pleasure for the people of Alexandra.